 COMMUNITY BUILDERS GRANT

-What is the CBG Grant and when can I apply?
+What is the Community Builders Grant and when can I apply?

 The Community Builders Grant is an annual short film grant fund.
-Applications are accepted each year in the month of March.
+Applications for the 2021 grant will be accepted March 1st - 31st, 2021.
 If you've got a project idea brewing, we encourage you to start working on it now.
 For more information about the 2021 grant, email CommunityBuildersGrant@CameraAmbassador.com.

 Who do we fund?

 You.
 Artists.
 Storytellers.
 Filmmakers.
 Creatives.
-Script Writers.
+Screenwriters.
 Producers.
 Cinematographers with a story.

 $3,000 Cash from Camera Ambassador